 Strategize Your Catharsis

 Seventeen self-care strategies focus on the cathartic experience, through instruction in the eCourse “Making Music Medicine” .
 Through online psychoeducation, danger zones of music listening habits are taught to increase personal awareness of preferred music’s impact on behavior, mindset, lifestyle, physiology and emotions.
-Then, ensuing education builds intentional choices and sequences of music selections to impact emotional moments of deep insights.
-This greater awareness can lead to positive change in life.
+Then, ensuing education builds intentional choices and sequences of music selections to impact emotional moments of deep insights which can lead to positive changes in life.

 This goes beyond remedies touted by many popular articles citing playlists to manage emotions.
 Playlists brimming with sad songs, energy producing music, or calming meditative selections may only work in the short-term, and are not as comprehensive as the Music4Life Music Medicine Protocol.
 Offering a person-centered approach, the protocol merges neuroscience, psychology and music therapy principles into a coherent Music Medicine Pill.
 This special formulation is a specialized playlist embedding a specific Mood Sequence Formula to optimally order emotions with related mood music for the ultimate cathartic experience targeting not just short-term, but long-term benefit.

-Exposure therapy is a critical element within the Mood Sequence Formula to effectively reduce unsettled emotions such as anxiety, anger, depression and sadness.
+Certain types of Exposure therapy are critical elements within the Mood Sequence Formula to effectively reduce unsettled emotions such as anxiety, anger, depression and sadness.
 The American Psychological Association cites exposure therapy as a psychological treatment to help people confront their fears.
 Psychologists refer clients to the Music4Life Music Medicine Protocol as a program that provides a safe way to elicit and shift emotions that have been stuck, suppressed or repressed, exposing them in a healthy way to help break patterns of avoidance, fear, anger, depression and grief.
 In this form of therapy, music therapists create a safe environment in which to “expose” individuals to music connected to experiences of those unsettled emotions.
-This exposure to unsettling situations in a safe environment helps reduce the unsettledness through a special pacing, or sequence, of specialized playlists described in the Music Medicine Protocol as U.S.E. which allows for emotional processing.
+This exposure to unsettling situations in a safe environment helps reduce the unsettledness through a special pacing, or sequence, which allows for emotional processing.

 in front of an audience.